simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 skip 1

 # name the csv fields (and assign the transaction's date, amount and code)
-fields date, _, toorfrom, name, amzstatus, amount, fees, code
+fields date, _, toorfrom, name, amzstatus, amount1, fees, code

 # how to parse the date
 date-format %b %-d, %Y